 It has a 7.7kw power supply so charges two vehicles very quickly.
-It is fully sealed Nema 4 so can be installed outdoors for your convenience.
+It is a fully sealed Nema 4 so can be installed outdoors for your convenience.
 It has a variation of 208-240V and 32A.

-It also features a service ground monitor that that will constantly check for the presence of proper safety grounds.
+It also features a service ground monitor that will constantly check for the presence of proper safety grounds.
 It features an automatic circuit reclosure after minor power faults for extra safety.
 And includes a wall mount to make life a little easier.

 - Dual charging.